open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 <input .value="foo" />
 ```

-It's up to each element how (and if) to keep properties and attributes in sync, a common practice is to sync changes to an attribute to a property of the same name but not to reflect changes to properties to an attribute of the same name.
+It's up to each element how (and if) to keep properties and attributes in sync.
+Common practice is to sync changes to an attribute to a property of the same name but not to reflect changes to properties to an attribute of the same name.

-Next, we need to listen to the new events we just created:
+Next, we need to listen to the new events that we have just created:

 ```js
 html`